Updated on 24 March 2022

-Please note that you must move within a 25 mile radius of Dundee to be eligible for relocation expenses.
+You must move within a 25 mile radius of Dundee to be eligible for relocation expenses.

 Up to 1/12 of initial starting salary (i.e. one month's salary).

-Please note that, for clinical staff, this does not include any availability supplements, allowances for additional extra programmed activities, distinction awards etc.
+For clinical staff, this does not include any availability supplements, allowances for additional extra programmed activities, distinction awards etc.

 If your contract is for less than 2 years, relocation expenses will be reimbursed at a rate of 1/24th for each month of the contract.
-For example, if you have a 6 month contract - you will be entitled to 6/24th of one month's salary, 12 months - you will be entitled to 12/24th of one month's salary, 18 months - you will be entitled to 18/24th of one month's salary etc. Please note that if your contract is subsequently extended or if you remain employed at the University on another contract, you may be able to claim additional expenses, up to a maximum of 1/12 of initial starting salary (as stated above).
+For example, if you have a 6 month contract - you will be entitled to 6/24th of one month's salary, 12 months - you will be entitled to 12/24th of one month's salary, 18 months - you will be entitled to 18/24th of one month's salary etc. If your contract is subsequently extended or if you remain employed at the University on another contract, you may be able to claim additional expenses, up to a maximum of 1/12 of initial starting salary (as stated above).
 In these circumstances you should contact the Finance Office.

 Staff who are moving from outside the UK may be able to claim additional help towards travel costs.